evmos/ethermint/docs/basics/accounts.md

 ### Key output

 ::: tip
-The Cosmos SDK Keyring output (i.e `ethermintd keys`) only supports addresses and public keys in Bech32 format.
+The Cosmos SDK Keyring output (i.e `ethermintcli keys`) only supports addresses and public keys in Bech32 format.
 :::

 We can use the `keys show` command of `ethermintd` with the flag `--bech <type> (acc|val|cons)` to